DOJ: Andrew McCabe Will Not Face Criminal Charges

 J.P.
 Cooney and Molly Gaston, two officials in the DOJ’s Fraud & Public Corruption Section, wrote to McCabe’s lawyers, saying, “after careful consideration, the Government has decided not to pursue criminal charges against your client, Andrew G. McCabe.”

 McCabe was under investigation for reportedly lying to FBI agents in 2017 who were investigating a leak to the Wall Street Journal which he allegedly authorized.
-The Washington Post reported that a grand jury was empaneled for the case in 2018.
+The Washington Post reported that a grand jury was impaneled for the case in 2018.
 Breitbart’s Joshua Caplan wrote:

 In April, Justice Department Inspector General Michael Horowitz’s long-awaited report concluded McCabe made false statements to U.S. officials on at least four occasions and improperly disclosed information to then-Wall Street Journal reporter Devlin Barrett “to advance his personal interests over those of the Justice Department.”

+“I remember saying to him, at, I said, ‘Sir, you understand that we’ve put a lot of work into this based on what you told us,’” the agent said.

+“I mean, and I even said, long nights and weekends working on this, trying to find out who amongst your ranks of trusted people would, would do something like that.’
+And he kind of just looked down, kind of nodded, and said ‘Yeah I’m sorry.”

-“Andrew McCabe, while serving as Deputy Director of the FBI, lied to the FBI,” a White House official told Breitbart News in January.
+In response to the new evidence, a White House official told Breitbart News that the “hypocrisy” of the alleged wrongdoing was unacceptable.
+“Andrew McCabe, while serving as Deputy Director of the FBI, lied to the FBI,” the individual said.
 “Then he lied about lying.
 He has thrown thousands of men in jail for lying to federal investigators.
 This hypocrisy cannot go unpunished.”

-This is a developing story.
-Follow Breitbart News for updates on this topic and breaking Politics stories.
+Fox News reported in September 2019 that U.S. Attorney Jessie Liu recommended moving forward with charges, as lying to the FBI is a federal crime — the rationale for federal prosecution against several of President Donald Trump’s allies, such as Lt.
+Gen. Michael Flynn.
+McCabe was reportedly integral in setting up a fateful meeting where Flynn spoke to agents without legal counsel.

+President Trump fired McCabe from his position in March 2018, just before he was scheduled to retire with full benefits.
+McCabe has since filed a lawsuit calling the firing “illegal,” published a memoir, and signed on as a CNN contributor.

 .